Tallow

 General Usage

 Apply a small amount of grass-fed tallow to clean skin.
 For sunburn, gently massage into affected areas 2-3 times daily.
+For scabs and wound healing, apply a thin layer around (not directly on) the scab to keep surrounding skin moisturized and promote healing.
 Can be used pure or in balm form mixed with herbs.
 Best applied to slightly damp skin for enhanced absorption.
 Start with small amounts as a little goes a long way.

 Common Uses For: